-Grab the book and some friends, and host or join a monthly 1Planet book discussion.
+Grab the book we're reading this month and some friends, and host or join a monthly 1Planet book discussion.
 We want this to be a fun way that we can get together—even organize—in our neighborhoods and communities.
 We’d love to see photos of your gatherings.
 Post them on our Facebook page, or message us on Instagram and Twitter. #1Planetread

 1planet read for April